adamselby/nudge-automatic-update/readme.md

 ### aboutUpdateURL

 This is a URL for the "More information" button in Nudge.
-This can be used to link to the "What's new in the updates for macOS" Apple Support article, or could be used to link to a CAS documentation page about a specific update, or our update policy in general.
+This can be used to link to the "What's new in the updates for macOS" Apple Support article, or could be used to link to an internal documentation page about a specific update, or our update policy in general.

 ### requiredInstallationDate